-To halt and then reverse the flight of Christians from the Holy
+Our Mission is to halt the flight of Christians from the Holy

-Land to preserve, to foster a vibrant, living Christian
+Land, to encourage those who have left to return, to foster a vibrant, living Christian

 presence in the place where Christianity was born, and to

 connect Christians living outside the Holy Land with the Holy Land and the Christians living there.